-The pumpkin vine is the umbilical cord of the pumpkin plant and fruit.
-This "life line" carries the water and nutrients your plant needs to grow and thrive, and most importantly, bear fruit in mammoth proportions.
+The pumpkin vines are the umbilical cord of the pumpkin plant and fruit.
+This “life line” carries the water and nutrients your plant needs to grow and thrive, and most importantly, bear fruit in mammoth proportions.
 It is critical, that you take good care of the vine, and protect it from damage.
 Described below, is the information you need to care for and nurture pumpkin vines to produce bigger, better pumpkins!

 Runners, or secondary vines, proliferate all along the main vine.
 Secondary vines should be encouraged.
 But, you need to manage their growth.
 Along with proper pruning techniques, you should train the vines to grow out and away from the main vine.
 Also, train them away from the fruit.
 You do not want the fruit to grow over the runners and cut them off.
 You also want to be able to get to the fruit to take growth measures, make slight adjustments, to alter it’s position in order to reduce stem stress, and to spray for insects as needed.

 Train pumpkin vines to grow straight out from the planting site.
 Avoid crossing the runners, as this creates overcrowding and allows for better access to the plant for maintenance.

 Tertiary vines grow off the secondary vines.
 We recommend pruning these, to promote growth to the fruit, versus plant growth.

 Secondary roots develop on the vine at the base of each leaf stem.
 Encourage this as much as possible.
 This is accomplished, by assuring that the vine comes in contact with the ground.
 You can also cover the vines at the root nodes with rich garden soil.
 The secondary roots can add enormous weight to your fruit.
 A second benefit of secondary roots, is that it anchors the plant in the ground along the entire vine system and allows the plant to better withstand windstorms.
 Keep secondary roots from growing near your fruit, as this causes the vine to be anchored to the ground and unable to move with the growth of your fruit.
 This can cause stem stress and splitting.